What to Do in a Crisis

 This piece acts as an abstracted journal, altering space the way that ideas can.
 Here, poetry leaves its habitual canvas of the page and becomes architectural.
 The tunnel is a passage towards somewhere else, somewhere between an imagined reality and a real one.

-Made with cloth, tea bags, receipts, lace, thread, and ink.
+Made with cloth, tea bags, receipts, lace, thread, and ink, acrylic paint.
 Dyed with flowers, coffee, tea and turmeric.

 Fracture